Platform and hardware requirements

 Hardware and Operating System requirements

-The app has memory, CPU, and disk requirements that are above the standard hardware requirements for the core Splunk Enterprise platform.
+The app has memory, CPU, and disk requirements that are higher than the standard hardware requirements for the core Splunk Enterprise platform.
 The added resource requirements depend on how you deploy the app.
 Be sure to deploy hardware that meets or exceeds the hardware requirements listed in the core Splunk Enterprise documentation.

 - For additional details about supported versions of Windows for Splunk Enterprise, see "System requirements" in the core Splunk Enterprise documentation.